How (and Why) to Line Cabinets with Freezer Paper

 Instructions

-1. Roll some parchment paper out of the box.
+1. Roll some freezer paper out of the box.
 Put it inside the cabinet or drawer to get an idea how much you'll need.
 This is as close to measuring anything as you need to get.
 Parchment paper partially unrolled from its box in the cabinetPin

 2. Roll out more than you need to cover the cabinet surface.
 Cut it off using the box edge or scissors (I prefer scissors to make sure it doesn't tear).
 Cabinet surface lined with parchment paperPin